-During phase one of the Subgrantee Selection process (prequalification), as part of the financial component, respondents will be asked to submit information on any current broadband deployment grants and any publicly funded projects as outlined in requirements a. and b. above.
-The division also periodically collects mapping data from broadband providers operating in North Carolina, including data for publicly funded broadband deployment projects.
+During phase one of the Subgrantee Selection process (pre-qualification), as part of the financial component, companies are asked to submit information on current broadband deployment grants.
+For the BEAD program, this section will be expanded to capture all relevant information on publicly funded projects as outlined in 2.4.17a. and 2.4.17b.
+The division also periodically collects mapping data from broadband providers operating in North Carolina on publicly funded broadband deployment projects.

 Prospective subgrantees seeking to deploy broadband infrastructure must submit a list of all publicly funded state and federal broadband deployment projects for which they or their affiliates have submitted or plan to submit an application, in addition to any publicly funded broadband deployment project that the applicant or its affiliates are undertaking or plan to undertake.
-This information will be requested as part of the prequalification materials.
+This information will be requested as part of the pregualification materials.
 This includes all of the ARPA funded programs.
 During the prequalification phase, the division will confirm the completion and validity of this information.

-When applicants apply for a specific project area(s), the division will consider the outstanding commitments and assess the applicant's capacity to meet those commitments, as well as their BEAD commitments.
-This consideration will be based on a holistic review of the application and the subgrantee's financial, managerial, technical, and operational capabilities.
+During the multiple rounds of applications when applicants are applying for a specific project area(s), the division will consider the outstanding commitments and assess the applicant's capacity to meet those commitments, as well as their BEAD commitments.
+This will be based on a holistic review of the application and the subgrantee's financial, managerial, technical, and operational capabilities.
 This comprehensive approach helps to ensure that all subgrantees are fully committed and able to deploy broadband infrastructure in North Carolina successfully.
 The division may ask for the following information:

-- The speed and latency of the broadband service to be provided, as measured and/or reported under the applicable rules. - Identification of the geographic area to be covered. - The number of unserved and underserved locations committed to serve, or the relevant percentage if the commitment is to serve a percentage of locations within the specified geographic area. - The amount of public funding to be used. - The cost of service to the consumer. - The matching commitment provided by the subgrantee or its affiliates.
+- The speed and latency of the broadband service to be provided, as measured and/or reported under the applicable rules. - Identification of the geographic area to be covered. - The number of unserved and underserved locations committed to serve, or the relevant percentage if the commitment is to serve a percentage of locations within the specified geographic area. - The amount of public funding to be used. - The cost of service to the consumer - The matching commitment provided by the subgrantee or its affiliates.